ing-bank/rokku/README.md

 *A security layer between s3 user (eg. application using aws sdk) and s3 backend (eg. ceph RadosGW).*

+*Rokku uses NPA to access data so it needs to rewrite client signature*

+# Rokku NPA

+For setting NPA storage credentials you need to set in the env:

+ROKKU_STORAGE_S3_ADMIN_ACCESSKEY

+ROKKU_STORAGE_S3_ADMIN_SECRETKEY

 # What do you need

 To get started with Rokku you only need a few applications set up: